oscarlindberg0/b2-case/README.md

 * The user can select currencies and time periods from the streamlit UI.
 The resulting data is then plotted onto a plotly graph.

 ## Validation
 Output can be validated from the UI.
-Presented data can be compared to similar data on other websites.